I detest spider mites, and I’m sure you hate them too. Spider mites are a plague upon our hydroponics marijuana community.

 Another anti-mite strategy includes feeding your motherplants and other marijuana plants with a preventive dose of Azamax.

 A Big Buds reader wrote us about a pest-killing strategy in which you completely close off your grow room and flood it with 10,00 ppm of C02 for 15-45 minutes.

-I failed to recommend this strategy in my original version of this article for several reasons.
-One is that generating that much C02 could be costly; many growers do not have C02 equipment or if they do have C02 equipment it is not able to put out that much C02.
+Generating that much C02 could be costly; many marijuana growers don’t have C02 equipment or if they do have C02 equipment it is not able to put out that much C02.

 Growers who have used this method indicate that it has to be done as a series of 2-3 treatments so you kill all adults, then 2-4 days later you do it again to kill babies that have hatched from eggs, and then perhaps 2-3 days later for a final killing blow.

 The C02 kill method must have worked well enough for it to attain folklore status in the marijuana hydroponics industry.

 In recent years, however, growers report that the C02 kill method doesn’t work so well, especially for root zone pests.
 It is no longer seen as a guaranteed pest control intervention.

 You can also select marijuana strains that are known to be resistant to mites…